nextleap-project/countermitm/source/new.rst

    - a challenge ``INVITENUMBER`` of at least 8 bytes.
      This challenge is used by Bob's device in step 2b to prove to Alice's device
-     that it is the device that the second factor was shared with.
+     that it is the device that the bootstrap code was shared with.
      Alice's device uses this information in step 3 to automatically accept Bob's contact request.
      This is in contrast with most messaging apps